-Southern Locomotives Ltd's volunteers have driven the company's success over the past 25 years.
-From our roots in an open yard at Blunsdon to our current home in Swanage volunteers have provided a large proportion of the thousands of man-hours needed to restore a steam loco.
-Today we have around 30 active volunteers, some who live close to Swanage and others from Devon, The Midlands, London, Kent, etc.
+Southern Locomotives Ltd's volunteers have driven the company's success over the past 38 years.
+From our roots in an open yard at Blunsdon to our current homes in Swanage and Sellindge volunteers have provided a significant proportion of the man-hours needed to restore a steam loco.
+Today we have around 30 active volunteers; clusters who live close to Swanage and in Kent, and some from further afield.

 In 2020 we acquired Merchant Navy 35025 Brocklebank Line, which had languished in a field at Sellindge, near Folkestone, for over a decade.
 Our first task has been to clear the undergrowth and then start to clean and identify the available parts.
-A group meet most weeks to continue this work; please contact Simon Troy on 01474 833263.
+A group meets most Tuesdays to continue this work, and there is no restriction on numbers; please contact Simon Troy on 01474 833263.

 Would you like to volunteer?